fahim1708/Projects/Youtube-Comments-Scraping/README.md

 # Youtube Comments Scraping
-* This script will take the URL of Youtube-Video, collect all the comment data such as Name, Comment, Like, Time, etc. that store the data in a CSV file for further analysis.
+* This script will take the URL of Youtube-Video, automatically scroll the full page to load more comments.
+Then it collect all the comment data such as Name, Comment, Like, Time, etc. that store the data in a CSV file for further analysis.

 ## Prerequisites